Saint Paul is Ready Together

 Please note that while most businesses are allowed to open with specific guidelines, it is a good idea to check their reopening status as you’re making plans.

-- Restaurants: Indoor dining with reduced occupancy for social distancing and advanced reservations began June 10, 2020.
+Restaurants: Indoor dining with reduced occupancy for social distancing and advanced reservations.
 Tables are limited to 4 people (or 6 if from the same family).
 Many restaurants are offering outdoor dining and curbside pick-up.
 List of dine-in, take-out and curbside pick-up.

-- Retail: Beginning May 18, 2020, retail businesses are open at 50% capacity to maintain proper social distancing.
+- Retail: Retail businesses are open at 50% capacity to maintain proper social distancing.
 List of retail openings.

 - Outdoor Recreation Activities & Facilities: Parks, trails, open spaces, dog parks, and athletic fields remain open following the DNR’s Guidance and Saint Paul Parks & Rec Guidelines, which include 6 ft social distancing.
 Golf courses, including Como, Phalen and Highland National are open -- golfers must maintain at least a 6ft distance from anyone outside their household at all times.